MagerValp/ArcadeGameSelector/README.markdown

 The menu's screenmode, depth, palette, and colors are configurable.
 By default the screenmode and depth are copied from the background image, and text is rendered with the last color of the palette (255) and the second to last color (254) is used for the text's background.
 All of these can be configured in `AGS2.conf`.
 When screenshots are loaded the palette is also loaded, so to keep the screenshots from changing the colors of the user interface you can use the `lock_colors` options to lock the last colors in the palette.

+AGS2 also implements a slideshow feature which allows you to use multiple screenshot images for each entry.
+The format to use for the filenames is `[ENTRY_NAME]-[X].iff`, where `[X]` is the numerical index (e.g. `Agony-1.iff`, `Agony-2.iff` etc).
+If the slidehow feature is enabled, AGS2 will look for indexed images within the configured numerical range.
+If no matching indexed images are found, or the slideshow feature is disabled, then it will attempt to find a file with the standard naming of `[ENTRY_NAME].iff` (e.g. `Agony.iff`).
+For optimum performance, it is recommended to use non-compressed (non-RLE) images if storage space is not a primary concern.
+Furthermore, although AGS2 can support mixed resolution screenshots, having the images in a standardized resolution will also produce the best visual results.

 Configuration
 -------------